offbynull/learn/Biology/input/input.md

 A different number of neutrons = different version of the same element.
 For example, Carbon-12 (6 neutrons) and Carbon-13 (7 neutrons).
 ```

 When atoms bind together, they form a `{bm} molecule`.
-Each molecule type has the same configuration of atoms -- same atoms in the same numbers, structured/shaped similarly.
+Each type of molecule has the same configuration of atoms -- same atoms in the same numbers, structured/shaped similarly.
 For example, a water molecule is made up of 2 hydrogen atoms and 1 oxygen atom binding together in a house-roof shape...

 ![By Dan Craggs - Own workThis vector image includes elements that have been taken or adapted from this:  Water-2D-labelled.png., Public Domain, https://commons.wikimedia.org/w/index.php?curid=7916072](200px-H2O_2D_labelled.svg.png)